General Information about Australia for Visitors - Country

 In the south eastern states (NSW, ACT, VIC and TAS) AEST becomes Australian Eastern Daylight Time (AEDT), and clocks are advanced one hour to GMT +11 to observe Daylight Saving, from the first Sunday in October and ending on the first Sunday in April, covering from mid Spring throught to early Autum.

 The NT, QLD and WA don't observe daylight saving.

 NSW/QLD border region AEDT anomoly

-In late Spring and all of Summer, New South Wales operates on Daylight Saving (AEDT) while the state of Queensland remains on Eastern Standard (AEST) Time, creating a one hour time difference.
-Visitors to our region: north east New South Wales - the Northern Rivers of NSW, and the Gold Coast region of SE QLD, should keep this in mind when making appointments and touring the region, especially for airline flights to and from Gold Coast Airport, retail and commercial opening hours, and events which start early in the day, for example - Weekend and Farmers Markets.
+In late Spring and all of Summer, New South Wales operates on Daylight Saving (AEDT) while the state of Queensland remains on Eastern Standard Time (AEST), creating a one hour time difference.
+Visitors to our region: north east New South Wales - the Northern Rivers of NSW, and the Gold Coast region of SE QLD, should keep this in mind when making appointments and touring the region, especially for airline flights to and from Gold Coast Airport (which operates on QLD time), retail and commercial opening hours, and events which start early in the day, for example - Weekend and Farmers Markets.